 Part fiction, part reality, all nightmare.

-The new 4K scan on Scream Factory’s new blu looks damn fine, destroying the previous bare bones release by a country mile and reminding me how much I love the color blue.
-I couldn’t be happier this finally got the collectors edition treatment it deserves.
-Essential.
+The new 4K scan on Scream Factory’s new blu looks damn fine and I couldn’t be happier this finally got the collectors edition treatment it deserves.